 A customer journey map is part of your overall customer experience strategy.

-Recognize that customer experience is the single most important element that determines whether a customer will buy from you or not.
+Recognize that customer experience is the single most crucial factor in whether a customer will buy from you.

-Therefore, you should ensure that your service has an exciting and engaging customer experience so that your customers are willing to go out of their way to buy from you.
+Therefore, you should ensure your service offers an exciting, engaging customer experience so customers are willing to go out of their way to buy from you.

 Here are some of the essential stages of your customer experience strategy: